larshp/abapOpenChecks/README.md

 - check for db statements
 - line length
 - check for use of pretty printer
-- functional writing syle for calling methods
+- functional writing syle for calling methods, CALL METHOD for dynamic only
 - use of sy-ucomm
 - RECEIVEING
 - use icon_* constants